openshift/microshift/docs/microshift-aio/README.md

 ```

 > note ""
-> Stopping microshift-aio service _does not_ remove the podman volume `microshift-data`.
+> Stopping `microshift-aio` service _does not_ remove the podman volume `microshift-data`.
 A restart will use the same volume.

 ## Run the Image Without Systemd

-First, enable the following SElinux rule:
+First, enable the following SELinux rule:

 ```bash
 setsebool -P container_manage_cgroup true